Manish-Kumarrrr/Locality-Information-Extractor/README.md

 ## Example Output

-The script will generate an Excel file `Output.xlsx` with a list of locality names extracted from the MagicBricks website.
+The script will generate an Excel file `localities.xlsx` with a list of locality names extracted from the MagicBricks website.

 ## Troubleshooting